scipy-lectures/scientific-python-lectures/intro/summary-exercices/stats-interpolate.rst

 Maximum wind speed prediction at the Sprogø station
 ---------------------------------------------------
-The exercice goal is to predict the maximum wind speed occuring every 50 years even if no measure exists for such a period.
+The exercice goal is to predict the maximum wind speed occurring every 50 years even if no measure exists for such a period.
 The available data are only measured over 21 years at the Sprogø meteorological station located in Denmark.
 First, the statistical steps will be given